maxwolf621/AZ/az-104/Test/pictures.md

 - To manage a Windows device, you need to be a member of the local administrators group on that device.

-:one: Microsoft Azure Global Administrator role:
+:one: Microsoft Azure `Global Administrator` Role
 - This role has broad administrative privileges across the entire Azure environment.

-:two: Microsoft Azure Joined Device Local Administrator role:
+:two: Microsoft Azure `Joined Device Local Administrator` Role:
 - This role is specific to the joined device and provides local administrative rights.

-:three: The user
+:three: The user (device OWNER)
 - performing the Azure join is also added to the local administrators group.

 :arrow_up: